-In this “how-to” series I’m going to show you have to create named anchor links or some people call them anchor tags in WordPress.
-If you have different sections in a long post or page and you want the visitor to be able to click on a link, say in a table of contents you create, to jump to a different section of that post then you’ll want to use an anchor link.
+In this “how-to” series, I’m going to show you have to create named anchor links or some people call them anchor tags in WordPress.
+If you have different sections in a lengthy post or page and you want the visitor to be able to click on a link, say in a table of contents you create, to jump to a different section of that post, then you’ll want to use an anchor link.

-To create anchor links in WordPress is not as straightforward as it should be but just follow the steps below and you’ll easily be able to create anchor links with no coding skills.
+Creating anchor links in WordPress is not as straightforward as it should be.
+But just follow the steps below, and you’ll easily be able to create anchor links with no coding skills.

 To Create an Anchor Links

 - Select and edit the page or post you want to create anchor links within.

 - Next, click the “Text” tab on the post/page to view its source code.

 - Now that you can see the pages’ source code.
 You just need to add this code wherever you want to place an anchor.
 You cannot change the tag’s id and title to suit your needs.

 <a id=”section1″>Section 1</a>